Embodied Homescapes

 Exhibition Statement

-"Embodied Homescapes" refers to the ways in which individuals and communities embody, experience, and negotiate their relationship to home in complex socio-cultural contexts.
-It emphasizes the intimate and visceral nature of the relationship between home and the body, and foregrounds the ways in which home is embodied and experienced in diverse ways.
-The term "Embodied Homescapes" seeks to capture the idea that home is not just a physical place or a symbolic concept, but rather an embodied experience that is deeply intertwined with larger issues of identity, belonging, and social justice.
+The term "Embodied Homescapes" encapsulates the notion that home extends beyond a mere physical space or abstract concept.
+Instead, it emphasizes the intimate and visceral nature of the relationship between home and the body, emphasizing how home is experienced, embodied, and expressed in diverse ways.
+It recognizes that home is deeply intertwined with larger issues of identity, belonging, and social justice.

 On view from June 9 - July 28, 2023